smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2022/bingo_stats_rough_draft.md

 - **Sea of Tranquility** by Emily St. John Mandel, read 32 times
 - **The Space Between Worlds** by Micaiah Johnson, read 23 times
 - **This is How You Lose the Time War** by Amal El-Mohtar, Max Gladstone, read 22 times
-- TIE: **Mother of Learning** by Domagoj Kurmaić and **The Seven Deaths of Evelyn Hardcastle** by Stuart Turton, read 21 times
+- TIE: **Mother of Learning** by Domagoj Kurmaić and **The Seven Deaths of Evelyn Hardcastle** by Stuart Turton, each read 21 times
 - **The Hands of the Emperor** by Victoria Goddard, read 15 times

-**TOTAL**: 787 books read, with 363 unique titles.
+**TOTAL**: 787 books read, with 362 unique titles.
 Skipped 28 times.
 Substituted 6 times.

 #### Most Read Authors

 - Emily St. John Mandel, read 32 times
-- TIE: Micaiah Johnson and Max Gladstone, read 23 times
+- TIE: Micaiah Johnson and Max Gladstone, each read 23 times
 - Amal El-Mohtar, read 22 times
-- TIE: Domagoj Kurmaić and Stuart Turton, read 21 times
+- TIE: Domagoj Kurmaić and Stuart Turton, each read 21 times
-- TIE: Victoria Goddard and Blake Crouch, read 20 times
+- TIE: Victoria Goddard and Blake Crouch, each read 20 times

 **TOTAL**: 298 unique authors read.